 Having a child go away to college for the first time—or return to campus after a long summer—is usually met with both pride and concern.

-As a student packs their belongings for this new adventure—laptops, iPod, smartphone, clothing, furniture—their parents’ first thought may be: What’s ahead for him or her in the coming year?
+As a student packs their belongings for this new adventure—laptops, iPod, smartphone, clothing, furniture—their parents’ first thought may be: What’s ahead for them in the coming year?

 While most families can think of at least one thing to worry about while their kids or grandkids are away from home, it’s rarely: Will my insurance cover their belongings or electronic devices if they get stolen?
 Or: What if they are in a car accident?